This post may contain affiliate links.

-This recipe comes courtesy of Rachel at My Sisters’ Cucina.
+This recipe for cheesy lasagna rolls comes courtesy of Rachel at My Sisters’ Cucina.
 I thought this sound like a more fun and easier way to do lasagna.
 I used cottage cheese in place of the ricotta, because I had some that needed to be used soon.
 However, I would recommend sticking to using the ricotta.
 The cottage was fine, except there was a lot of liquid in the pan after cooking.
 So the sauce in the pan turned out a little watery.
 Next time I am using ricotta.

-I also only used 10 lasagna noodles because what I had on hand was extra wide noodles.
+Also, I only used 10 lasagna noodles because what I had on hand was extra wide noodles.
 These lasagna rolls were yummy, easier to dish up, and a little easier to make than regular lasagna.
 You don’t have to spend time layering all the layers, just spread the filling on the noodles and roll ’em up.
 Loved them.
 Thanks Rachel.
 Tomorrow, I’ll share my favorite french bread recipe that I served with these little cheesy lasagna rolls.

 - Preheat oven to 350 degrees.